d09tri/matrix-addition/README.md

 # matrix-addition

-This is my frist repo on github.
+This is my first repo on github.
 Cheers!